 Once our tests are ready to call, we write up a report analyzing our findings, summarizing any new research that came out of the test, and providing next steps.
 If a variant won, we celebrate and launch it to all customers.

 While a test runs, we’re always researching for the next one.
 Ideally, we’ll be able to kick off the next test right when one ends; the goal is to maximize testing time, and always keep researching.
 You’re never done.

-We are not a “growth hacking” strategy.
-We provide a comprehensive, no-nonsense methodology for improving conversion rates.
+This is not a “growth hacking” strategy.
+The Draft Method is a comprehensive, no-nonsense methodology for improving conversion rates.
 That takes time, and it requires a culture and mindset shift.